magneticio/vamp2setup/README.md

 First of all you need to create a Project.
 A Lamia Project is simply an abstraction grouping one of more Clusters.
-Youc an create a Project by clicking on Create Project and filling out the form below, which, at this time, requires only the Project's name to be specified.
+You can create a Project by clicking on Create Project and filling out the form below, which, at this time, requires only the Project's name to be specified.

 ![](images/screen41.png)